-- 32 To review and approve the annual statement of accounts.
-Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council or a Committee. - 33 To consider the external auditor's reports and management letters.
+- To review and approve the annual statement of accounts.
+Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit that need to be brought to the attention of the Council. - To consider the external auditor's report to those charged with governance on issues arising from the audit of the accounts. - 28 Monitor management actions in response to issues raised by the external auditor